arnauoller/fabric-samples/logging-system/README.md

 The contract code is in JavaScript.
 Although our client language is also in JavaScript the choice of contract language does not affect the choice of client language.

-In your 'MagnetoCorp' window run the following command
+In your 'employer' window run the following command
+//TODO:
 `./roles/magnetocorp.sh`

 This will start a docker container for Fabric CLI commands, and put you in the correct directory for the source code.

 **For a JavaScript Contract:**

+//TODO: maybe change papercontract name for just paper contract
 ```
 docker exec cliMagnetoCorp peer chaincode install -n papercontract -v 0 -p /opt/gopath/src/github.com/contract -l node